darekwojciechowski/CustomTkinter-Variant-File-Generator/README.md

 - Python 3.x
 - [CustomTkinter library](https://github.com/TomSchimansky/CustomTkinter)

+## Important Note

+To execute the `.mot` file via the generated executable, ensure that the `demo_writeheader.bat` file is located in the same directory as the executable.
+This batch file is necessary for processing and generating the `.mot` file correctly.

 ## Usage

 - Launch the application and use the "Open EEP file" button to select your EEP file.